-In 2007, the Yuma Crossing National Heritage Area collaborated with Arizona State Parks on an interpretive master plan for the Yuma Quartermaster Depot State Historic Park.
+In 2007, the Yuma Crossing National Heritage Area collaborated with Arizona State Parks & Trails on an interpretive master plan for the Colorado River State Historic Park, which was then known as the Yuma Quartermaster Depot.
 The plan focused primarily on telling the story of the military and Bureau of Reclamation uses of site.